 Joan leaves behind three younger sisters, Diana, Kathy, and Trish.
 The girls were blessed to be raised in a grand home on the ocean’s edge.
 Their favorite diversion was swamping their Sabot sailboat in hopes of gaining the attention of the handsome lifeguards.

 Joan and Leon parted ways.
-Joan relocated to several Wyoming communities, but in the end was drawn to Cody.
+Joan relocated to several Wyoming communities, but in the end was drawn to Cody, Wyoming.
 Joan’s grandchildren frequented Cody, entertained by the bountiful happenings, historical events, and opportunities to connect with nature.
 Of course, they were amused by their grandmother as well.

 Joan loved to travel.
-Her most cherished remembrance is that of a journey to Scotland, her three sisters in tow.
+Her most cherished remembrance was that of a journey to Scotland, her three sisters in tow.
 A highlight was stepping onto the hallowed ground of the McAllister Castle.

 In 2008, Joan survived a near-fatal motor vehicle accident.
 Joan then lived the best life she could muster.
 During this time, visits from any of Joan’s thirteen great-grandchildren always brightened her day.
 Joan and her family owe a debt of gratitude to her patient, empathetic and skilled team of caregivers who became a vital part of her life.

-In lieu of flowers, memorials to places of the donor’s choice would be appreciated by the family.
+In lieu of flowers, memorials to the choice of the donor would be appreciated by the family.

 The Gorman Funeral Homes – Converse Chapel of Douglas, Wyoming, is in charge of the arrangements.
 Condolences may be sent to the family at www.gormanfh.com.